angular/angular/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/highlight.directive.ts" linenums="false" title="src/app/highlight.directive.ts (color property with alias)" region="color"></code-example>

 _Inside_ the directive the property is known as `highlightColor`.
-_Outside_ the directive, where you bind to it, it's known as `myHighlight`.
+_Outside_ the directive, where you bind to it, it's known as `appHighlight`.

 You get the best of both worlds: the property name you want and the binding syntax you want: